 $ORACLE_HOME/rdbms/admin/UTLPWDMG.SQL.
 For instructions on running UTLPWDMG.SQL script to verify password complexity, see Enforcing Password Complexity Verification.

-- In addition to the database password, you can use VCN security lists to enforce network access control to database instances.
-Oracle recommends that you configure VCN security lists to allow least privilege access to customer databases in Oracle Cloud Infrastructure Database.
+- In addition to the database password, you can use VCN network security groups or security lists to enforce network access control to database instances.
+Oracle recommends that you configure VCN network security groups or security lists to allow least privilege access to customer databases in Oracle Cloud Infrastructure Database.

 DB systems created within a public subnet can send outbound traffic directly to the Internet.
 DB systems created within a private subnet do not have internet connectivity, and internet traffic (both egress and ingress) cannot reach the instance directly.
 If you try to define a route to a DB system within a private subnet using an internet gateway, the route is ignored.